Bruce Morrison

-Bruce Andrew Morrison (born October 8, 1944) is a former Congressman from Connecticut and candidate for Governor of Connecticut.
-He is a lobbyist and immigration lawyer.
-He is a member of the Democratic Party, and an officer of the National Democratic Ethnic Coordinating Committee.
+Bruce Andrew Morrison (born October 8, 1944) is an American attorney, lobbyist and Democratic Party politician who represented Connecticut in the United States House of Representatives from 1983 to 1991.
+In 1990, he was the unsuccessful Democratic nominee for Governor of Connecticut.
+As chair of the House Subcommittee on Immigration and Citizenship, he was a primary author of the Immigration Act of 1990, one of only two major immigration bills in United States history to increase legal immigration.
+He has been an advocate for Irish-American causes and American involvement in the Irish peace process, including acting as a key intermediary between Sinn Féin leader Gerry Adams and President Bill Clinton.

-Education
+Early life and education

-At a young age, he was adopted by George and Dorothea Morrison who lived in Northport, Long Island.
+Born in New York City, Morrison was adopted at a young age by George and Dorothea Morrison, who lived in Northport, Long Island.
 As a child, he attended public schools and graduated from Northport High School in 1962.

 Morrison attended the Massachusetts Institute of Technology, and graduated in three years in 1965 with a degree in chemistry.

 He received a master's degree in organic chemistry from the University of Illinois at Urbana-Champaign in 1970.
 At Illinois, he founded the Graduate Student Association as an advocacy organization for the over 8000 graduate students on campus.
 He was elected and re-elected as the first chairman of the group.
 In 1970, he worked as a special assistant to the dean of students.

 Morrison received a J.D. from Yale Law School in 1973.
-Among his classmates were future president Bill Clinton, Senator, and Secretary of State Hillary Clinton, future ambassador to the United Nations John R. Bolton, future Supreme Court justice Clarence Thomas, and future U.S. Senator Richard Blumenthal.
+Among his classmates were future president Bill Clinton, future Senator and Secretary of State Hillary Clinton, future ambassador to the United Nations John R. Bolton, future Supreme Court justice Clarence Thomas, and future U.S. Senator Richard Blumenthal.
 While at Yale Law School, he worked for Greater Boston Legal Services, the Natural Resources Defense Council, and New Haven Legal Assistance Association.